olanmaikwuagwu/US-Candy-Distributor-Sales-Analysis/README.md

 + How did the highest grossing state compare to the lowest?

 ## Trends Analysis
-+ Clssify states by total sales and year on year percentage.
++ Classify states by total sales and year on year percentage.
 + Show the relationship between sales and profit percentage change across months.
 + What is the month on month percent change for sales and units sold?